This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sickle Cell Disease In Children

-What are the signs and symptoms of sickle cell disease?
+What are the signs and symptoms of SCD?

 - Pale skin

 A blood test can check the shape and number of your child's RBCs.
 Your child may need continued screening for conditions that can develop because of SCD.
 Your child may need any of the following:

 - Medicines may be given to decrease pain or decrease sickling of your child's RBCs.
 Your child may also need medicine to prevent a bacterial infection.

 - A blood transfusion increases the number of healthy RBCs in your child's blood.
 Your child may need a blood transfusion more than once.

 - Surgery may be done to remove your child's spleen or gallbladder.
 Surgery may be needed if RBCs often get stuck in your child's spleen or he or she has gallstones.